 - European Values and the War in Ukraine

 Proposals for participation in the 3rd International Conference on Europe in Discourse: Tracing identities through values history and borders can be submitted in the following formats:

-Oral communications, which consist of a 20-minute presentation followed by a 10-minute discussion, will be submitted in response to the general theme(s) of the conference mentioned below.
+Oral communications, which consist of a 20-minute presentation will be submitted in response to the general theme(s) of the conference mentioned below.
 Abstracts for oral communications should be no longer than 500 words and list five keywords.

 Proposals for panels must be submitted online as a single document, single-spaced in 12-point type.
 Panel proposals should include a brief overview of the theme, a title of the panel, and 4 to 5 abstract of papers, each to be delivered within 30 minutes (a 20-minute presentation followed by a 10-minute period for questions).